Steve Snedeker’s Landscaping and Gardening Blog

 Checks Sept 3 026

 Anyways, Annette runs TheCatSite.com, which has 23,000 members and is a bustling, happy board chock full of cat lovers.
-She also has blogs and sites directly involved with how to construct blogs and websites, one in particular called Site Nursery.
+She also has blogs and sites directly involved with how to construct blogs and websites.
 She is also in my Blogroll under IsraeliMom, for a more normal and human look.
 In fact, Annette has about 300 different sites and blogs.
 I was impressed speaking to someone with that sort of Internet swag.
 Her knowledge of online matters was informative and we exchanged all sorts of ideas about doing things together – which we have.
 She has also, in her forum visits to Webmaster Boards, hooked me up with employment for writing for other webmasters who also needed writing.
 In short, Annette has been a mentor.
 I think we all can apply this tag to someone among us – or, if not, we can definitely attribute good advice and directional opinion to someone outside ourselves.

 val-2

 My question, aside from pimping my new shopping blog attempts in the paragraph below, relates to mentoring and who helped us most in getting to where we are now.
 I can list a large number of blogs which I used for mentoring purposes – all of which we already know – the wonderful Philip’s blog about San Fransisco and his travels, Frances’ gorgeous Fairegarden, Barbee’s light human touch – many, many others who have been instructive about what we like seeing most – heartfelt feelings for others and for floral magnificence, good stories to read and genuine love of gardening, landscaping and all the things which so please us about dirt.
-Naturally, I use the Bibilcal Dirt in this sense. :-)
+Naturally, I use the Bibilcal Dirt in this sense. 🙂

 So who is/was your mentor?
 Have you thanked them?
 Where did they drop you off, or are you still learning from them?
 I know I actually am, still, learning from Annette.
 In fact, if I weren’t so lazy and unfocused in general, I’d probably be visiting her in some gorgeous garden like Haifa right now with all my excess cash had I kept up with her learnin’ me.
 Anyway, let me dedicate this next paragraph to her – I need a smile.